ksarisen/2DMazeGame/README.md

 mvn javadoc:javadoc
 ```

-This will create a javadoc website (~/target/site/JavaDocs)
+This will create a javadoc website (~/target/site/JavaDocs)<br>To open the webpage simply open the index.html file in your browser

 #### Creating Maven Site